 You can also take bus 180 from Taipei which makes more stops at some scenic areas.

-Yangminshan to Taipei: it’s the same bus (260) but the bus stop is just opposite the 7/11 and Starbucks.
+It’s the same bus (260) but the bus stop is just opposite the 7/11 and Starbucks.
 You can’t miss it.
-We were heading back at 7pm and there were still buses running for the next hour from then.
+We were heading back at 7 pm and there were still buses running for the next hour from then.

 Take a couple of snack bars and bottles of water with you.
 I took one of each and seriously regretted it.
-There’s no options to refill on the way up.
+There are no options to refill on the way up.
 Something to bear in mind.

 We also didn’t know that there are snakes on the path.
 It’s totally safe if you stay on the track and there are signs telling you to not go wandering off the path.
 But I did see two snakes (this was before even reaching the initial visitor centre and café) before googling and finding out there are venomous snakes and wasps on the path.

 Still, don’t let this deter you.
-I didn’t see anything afterwards on the long hike and I was on full snake alert.
+We didn’t see anything afterwards on the long hike and I was on full snake alert.
 It’s a lovely hike with gorgeous views and so easy to get to.
 Totally worth it, and absolutely one of the best places to visit in Taipei.

-This is where you’ll find incredible rock formations that make a great stop for some incredible photos.
-Also, perfect if you’re craving a bit of sea air and coastline.
-There’s not a huge amount to do so you could stay here for half a day then go back to Taipei to finish off.
+This is where you’ll find incredible rock formations that make a great stop for some outstanding photos.
+Also, it’s perfect if you’re craving a bit of sea air and coastline.
+There isn’t a huge amount to do so you could stay here for half a day then go back to Taipei to finish off.

 Head to terminal A at Taipei main bus station., Go to the KuoKuang (國光) window and purchase a ticket for NT$96 to Yehliu Geopark (野柳地質公園).